Title

 Pillow’s troops are quickly joined by General Quitman coming up from the other side of the hill.
 Both contingents encounter fierce resistance, but nothing is about to deny the Americans at this point.
 By late morning shouts go up across the battlefield as the Stars & Stripes appear on the castle ramparts.

 During this brave assault on the castle, a litany of future civil war military heroes have suffered wounds.
 Lt.
 PGT Beauregard is hit twice in the action.
 Major William Loring loses his left arm.
 Second Lt.
 James Longstreet goes down with a bullet to his thigh while carrying a regimental flag he hands off to Lt.
 George Pickett.
 Others wounded include Lt.
-Colonel Joseph Johnston, Captains Silas Casey and Magruder, Lts.
+Colonel Joseph Johnston, Captains Silas Casey and Magruder, Lieutenants.
 Innis Palmer, Lewis Armistead, Earl Van Dorn, Isaac Stevens, and John Brannan.

 The Mexican troops are both astonished and demoralized by the fall of Chapultepec, and they flee east along the two major causeways toward the central city.